-Join Kai Gittens for an in-depth discussion in this video What is Backbone?, part of Up and Running with Backbone.js.
+Join Kai Gittens for an in-depth discussion in this video What is Backbone?, part of Learning Backbone.js.

 With MVC, code is broken down into three separate components.
 The M stands for model which is a part of the code that contains the applications data.
 The V stands for view, which displays model data on whatever graphical user interface is available, like a computer screen.
 And the C stands for controller, which is the bridge between the model and the view.
 Its job is to transport model data over to the view.
 As we can see, MVC breaks code out into three distinctive parts, with each part having a distinct responsibility, a process commonly referred to as decoupling.